 Charlene Montague – Finance-HR Assistant – Joined the team in 2004

 Yuhong Zhu – Finance-HR Assistant – Joined the team in 2017

 Coral Smith – Scheduling – Joined the team in 2010

 Stephanie Box – Human Resources Assistant – Joined the team in 2017

 Andrew Spink – Information Technology Administrator – Joined the team in 2000

 OCL Direct Support Professionals

-Working directly with those we support residentially and in our day supports, OCL has over 150 front line staff.
+Working directly with those we support residentially and in our day supports, OCL has more than 200 front line staff.
 We are grateful for their dedication and commitment to the people in their care.